 Coastal upwelling occurs where Ekman transport moves surface waters away from the coast; surface waters are replaced by water that wells up from below.

 What is coastal downwelling?

-Coastal downwelling occurs where Ekman transport moves surface waterstowards the coast; water piles up and sinks below the surface current of the European Union
+Coastal downwelling occurs where Ekman transport moves surface waterstowards the coast; water piles up and sinks below the surface current

 Coastal Wind Driven Upwelling